NiceneNerd/UKMM/book/src/introduction.md

 binary.
-UKMM incorporates all of the lessons, skills, and general experience accumulated through the whole history of BOTW modding since BCML first began in a smooth, reliable, and robust mod management solution which solves nearly everything that made people (sometimes justifiably) rage and screech about BCML.[^1]
+UKMM incorporates all of the lessons, skills, and general experience accumulated through the whole history of BOTW modding since BCML first began in a smooth, reliable, and robust mod management solution which solves nearly everything that made people (ever so often even justifiably) rage and screech about BCML.[^1]

 [^1]: Except, of course, the requirement to have a complete game dump.
 There will never be a way around that, guys.